First you must search for, and then view the property you like.

 -Your landlord will be in touch with you a few weeks prior to moving in to arrange handing over your keys to you.

-– If you have any queries at all, please drop us an email to email@example.com and we will get back to you as soon as possible.
+– If you have any queries at all, please drop us an email to firstname.lastname@example.org and we will get back to you as soon as possible.
 Alternatively, please give us a call on 01904 629929.
-Please be aware that this is an extremely busy time of year and there may be some delay in our reply, though we shall endeavour to get back to you as soon as possible.
+Please be aware that this is an extremely busy time of year and there may be some delay in our reply, though we will get back to you as soon as we possibly can.

 To keep up to date with us, please follow us on Facebook: